pradoprojects/projectAPB/README.md

 <section>
 <div align="justify">
 <p>
 This project was planned, proposed, and carried by me and two undergrad students working under my supervision.
-The project aimed at Brazilian high-school level students that wished to learn how to program.
+The project aimed at Brazilian high-school level students that wished to learn how to code.
 The project focused on developing their algorithmic thinking - rather than just learning a programming language in the traditional way.
 </p>

 <p>